Program Highlights

 Learn Your Way

-Early Childhood Education classes are taught exclusively through Online Live.
+Early childhood education classes are taught exclusively through Online Live.
 Plus, general education and prerequisite courses are typically available through Baker Online, Online Live, and on all campuses throughout Michigan.

-Learn MoreWhy Study Early Childhood Education?
+Learn MoreWhy Earn an Early Childhood Education Degree?

 Early childhood educators have the opportunity to have a significant impact on children’s lives, using their knowledge and skills to help children explore, learn and interpret the world around them.
 The early years of a child’s life set the stage, and much of what he or she learns and experiences during this time shapes his or her world in ways that can last a lifetime.